 A personal budget is the money Wiltshire Council allocates to an individual to meet their assessed support needs.

 A Direct Payment is one way of meeting the assessed social care needs of families with a disabled child or young person.
 A direct payment is paid to the parents or carers instead of receiving care services delivered by the Council.
 Social workers are required to offer families a Direct Payment, as an alternative choice, if they are eligible for services.

 Short breaks scheme

-The short breaks scheme is a Wiltshire Council direct payment scheme that allows eligible families to provide flexible leisure opportunities or support to their child or young person.
+The short breaks scheme is a Wiltshire Council direct payment scheme that allows eligible families to receive £600 to provide flexible leisure opportunities or support to their child or young person.